aduh95/aduh95.github.io/README.md

 - `/icons/`: favicon for the web browser.
 - `/scripts/`: all the custom scripts used for development and building.
 - `/src/`: contains the source code;
-  - `/src/index.html`: HTML template, you can add HTML tags in the header from here.
+  - `/src/index.html`: HTML template, typically where you should define metadata tags.
-  - `/src/index.tsx`: root of the "compile-time" code; this module will be imported from the HTML template, and all changes it made to the DOM before its exported promise resolves will be kept in the final file.
-N.B.: you cannot define any runtime logic (event handler, etc.) here.
+  - `/src/index.tsx`: root of the "compile-time" code.
+This module will be transpiled to an ECMAScript module then imported from the HTML template; at build-time, once its default export resolves, the DOM is frozen and the JS code is ditched.
+It should contain only server-side-rendering logic (creating elements, import stylesheets, etc.) and no client-side code (no event handlers, no need for polyfills, etc.).
   - `/src/data/`: the data files describing each part of the résumé.
-  - `/src/runtime/`: TypeScript modules that are sent to the client, for better interactivity.
-N.B.: all the files in this folder are _magically_ bundled in the final file.
+  - `/src/runtime/`: client-side TypeScript modules; at build time, those are transpiled and bundled to an ECMAScript module, which is added at the end of the production HTML file.
+You should try to keep these modules small in size and use APIs available on all "module-ready" browsers.
   - `/src/views/`: TSX modules and SASS files that defines the HTML structure and the styles of the web page – those will not be run on the client; at build time, they will be parsed, executed, applied to the HTML template, and only the resulting DOM tree will be saved.

+### Multilingual?

+Yes, there are versions available (French and English).
+The default language is English, the client switches if the preferred language is French (`navigator.userLanguage`).
+You can force a locale by changing the hash on the URL (`#en` or `#fr`).